 Learn Something New

 We all have a list of things that we want to learn to improve ourselves but sometimes we aren’t just motivated enough to give it a start.
 This year, make a resolution to learn something new, it can be a skill related to your job or anything that can help you stay focused and motivated at work.

 There are many free e-books online that you can utilize to learn this new skill.
 You can always invest in a good book!

 Find A Passion Beyond Work

-Everyone needs a passion that is not related to work, career, success, goals and plans etc. You can volunteer a cause, learn a musical instrument or take some time out for your hobbies from college.
+Everyone needs a passion that is not related to work, career, success, goals, plans, etc. You can volunteer for a cause, learn a musical instrument or take some time out for your hobbies from college.

 Sometimes, it is important to find a passion beyond your job and career.
 This is a small little favor that you will be doing for yourself this new year.
 This will help your brain relax after those long stressful work hours.

-Are you a manager looking for new year resolutions?
+Are you a manager looking for new year’s resolutions?
 Here’s our best pick for you!